moscajs/aedes/README.md

 Publish the given packet to subscribed clients and functions.
 It supports backpressure.

-A packet must contain the following properties:
+A packet contains the following properties:

 ```js
 {